Boating Laws

 Eligibility Criteria

-To get a boat captain license, you must meet the eligibility criteria in Canada.
+To get a boat captain's license, Canada boaters, you must meet the eligibility criteria in Canada.

 For example, you must be at least 18 since minors can't get a captain's license.
 You also need to hold a valid Marine Medical Certificate, which shows you're in good health and physically capable of operating the vessel for which you'll be licensed.